labex-labs/practice-html-programming-projects/README.md

 <img width="128px" src="https://file.labex.io/path/NrasuEoAvSam.png">
 </div>

-HTML is the cornerstone of web development.
-This Skill Tree presents a comprehensive learning path for mastering HTML.
-It's perfect for web development beginners, offering a structured roadmap to understand document structure, tags, and semantic markup.
-Through hands - on, non - video courses and practical exercises in a dynamic HTML playground, you'll gain real - world experience in creating well - structured web pages.
+Learn HTML, the cornerstone of web development, with this comprehensive learning path.
+Designed for beginners, this roadmap provides a structured approach to mastering HTML.
+The interactive HTML courses cover document structure, tags, and semantic markup.
+Gain real-world experience by completing hands-on, non-video exercises in a dynamic HTML playground to create well-structured web pages.

 ## Exercises